 Property Loss or Damage

-Refer to the Interagency Standards for Fire and Fire Aviation Operations (Red Book) and both the NWCG Standards for Interagency Incident Business ManagementIBMH and the Alaska Incident Business Management HandbookAlaska IBMH.
+Refer to the Interagency Standards for Fire and Fire Aviation Operations (Red Book) and both the NWCG Standards for Interagency Incident Business Management and the Alaska Incident Business Management Handbook.

 Fresh Food Contracts

 DOF maintains the contract for fresh food and catering services.
-Reference the AIMGAIMG for the process to request fresh food boxes.
+Reference the AIMG for the process to request fresh food boxes.

 Billing Procedures

-In addition to the information below, refer to Attachment 1, Attachment 2, and Alaska Master AgreementMaster Agreement Exhibit D. The preferred method for suppression billing under this Agreement is the Reconciliation process as outlined in Exhibit D of the Alaska Master AgreementMaster Agreement with exceptions noted below.
+In addition to the information below, refer to Attachment 1, Attachment 2, and Alaska Master Agreement Exhibit D. The preferred method for suppression billing under this Agreement is the Reconciliation process as outlined in Exhibit D of the Alaska Master Agreement with exceptions noted below.

 Suppression Billing